ajread4/ctf-help/Steganography.md

 ### pdfwalker.py
 A tool that can allow you to walk through a PDF via a GUI, most likely use on Windows machine to inspect PDF.

+### pdfinfo
+A tool that can be used on the command line to find metadata of a pdf.